no0neIO/Reddit-Bot/README.md

 # Reddit-Bot
-A reddit comment  auto responder bot
+A reddit comment auto responder bot.

+A simple working version.
+Not thoroughly tested yet.